Natanel-solomonov/Fit-GPT-Project/README.md

 Visual and Interactive Elements: Includes exercise image generation and YouTube video integration.
 Modern UI/UX Design: User-friendly interface with a sleek purple and white theme.
 Robust Backend: Efficient data management with Node.js/Express and MongoDB.

+Click here to access the full completed website for this project: https://www.fitsgpt.com/